tapdata/tapflow/README.md

 1. **Real-Time Database Synchronization (Replacing Oracle GoldenGate)**

-Traditional database replication tools are often expensive and complex.
-TapFlow offers a lightweight, easy-to-use alternative that efficiently syncs data across different databases, supporting everything from MySQL to PostgreSQL and even NoSQL databases.
+Traditional database replication tools are often expensive and complex. tapsh offers a lightweight, easy-to-use alternative that efficiently syncs data across different databases, supporting everything from MySQL to PostgreSQL and even NoSQL databases.

 2. **Real-Time Data Pipeline (Replacing Kafka)**

-For scenarios requiring real-time data transmission, TapFlow is a powerful alternative to Kafka.
+For scenarios requiring real-time data transmission, tapsh is a powerful alternative to Kafka.
 It doesn't require the deployment of complex Kafka clusters, but instead provides an equally or even more efficient data pipeline construction in a lightweight manner.

 3. **Creating Continuously Refreshed Materialized Views for Query Acceleration and Read-Write Separation**

-When real-time query results are needed, materialized views offer an efficient solution.
-TapFlow can continuously refresh materialized views (sub-second latency), ensuring data freshness and supporting real-time analysis and decision-making.
+When real-time query results are needed, materialized views offer an efficient solution. tapsh can continuously refresh materialized views (sub-second latency), ensuring data freshness and supporting real-time analysis and decision-making.

 4. **Real-Time Data Ingestion into Data Warehouses or Data Lakes**

-The trend in modern data analytics is real-time processing.
-TapFlow can write data in real-time into data warehouses or data lakes (e.g., Apache Doris, ClickHouse, or cloud data warehouses like Ali Cloud ADB, SelectDB, BigQuery).
+The trend in modern data analytics is real-time processing. tapsh can write data in real-time into data warehouses or data lakes (e.g., Apache Doris, ClickHouse, or cloud data warehouses like Ali Cloud ADB, SelectDB, BigQuery).

 5. **General-Purpose Streaming ETL Data Processing**

-TapFlow also supports complex ETL (Extract, Transform, Load) tasks.
+tapsh also supports complex ETL (Extract, Transform, Load) tasks.
 With the flexibility of Python and built-in processing capabilities, developers can easily handle complex data transformation needs.

 ## Join Our Community